saztronaut/pace_phri/README.md

 The date of the step count is used to get the input data of the walk, device and steps controls.
 Then this is sent as date_set, steps, walk and method to **updateSteps.php** The page is then refreshed - this updates the field, but also any targets if relevant

+#### Adding comments
+- when thisAside is drawn by drawHeader a comments box is drawn in with id comment# where # is the week number.
+*recordComment(weekno)*
+This gets the value in comments+weekno and sends it to **addComment.php**

+#### Setting manual targets
+- getWeek.php should handle all automatic target updates.
+If a participant does not reach their target for an even week, they do not automatically progress to the next target - this avoids target increasing and increasing out of reach, particularly if the participant has a break in step recording.
+The event that they wish to make their target harder despite not reaching it must be accommodated. this is drawn by drawHeader above the steps table

 #### Baseline:
 - Users must be able to enter their steps before being given a target.